Step One: Create a Trip

 Make no doubt about it - fishing for Wisconsin's state fish, the muskellunge, reaches its peak in the autumn.
-Though they are active all summer long, musky appetites grow when the water temperature dips below 60 degrees, typically in mid-to late September.
+Though they are active all summer, musky appetites grow when the water temperature dips below 60 degrees, typically in mid-to late September.
 As lake temperatures drop, these "freshwater barracudas" go on a feeding binge that lasts through November, fattening themselves up prior to winter on ciscoes, white suckers and yellow perch.
 It is during this season that the biggest fish of the year are typically caught, such as the 53-inch, 51-pound monster Tom Gelb pulled in November in Vilas County (one of the only 50+ pound muskies caught in the U.S. in recent years.)
 Fall is also when most major musky tournaments are held, including the annual Greater Wisconsin Muskie Tournament in St. Germain and the Sawyer County Fall Musky Tournament in Hayward (both in October.)

 While live bait is fairly common, many musky hunters use artificial lures such as bucktails (in colors mimicking perch or cisco) or various jerkbaits - the bigger the better.
 While musky waters can be found across Wisconsin, they are most plentiful in the Northwoods region, particularly Vilas and Oneida Counties; the greater Hayward area in Sawyer County; the Mercer area in Iron County; and the Spooner area in Washburn County.